-A major shift at the very heart of Europe could be about to happen.
-But for once it's not party political... it's geographical.
+A major shift at the very heart of Europe has happened.
+But for once it's not political — it's geographical.

 Since Croatia joined in 2013, the centre point of the European Union has been a small Bavarian town called Westerngrund.